brownk96/french_101/source/french_speaking_countries.rst

-Countries that Speak French
+Countries that speak French
 ============================

 As of 2015, there are twenty nine countries that have French as an official language.
 Of these twenty nine, there are sixteen were it is a co-official language, meaning it exists as the official language alongside another.
 The other thirteen have French set as their only official language.

 * **Belgium** - Also has Dutch and German as official languages
 * **Benin**